 A mysterious character who appears around the start of their debut arc, who smirks in a way that makes them look evil, who ultimately has arrived to work against the real villain of the arc and has purple as their main color.
 Now, am I talking about Future Trunks or Supreme Kai?

 After first displaying the Kamehameha attack, Roshi explained that it would take a human 50 years of training in order to accomplish the technique, but after seeing the attack only once, Goku was able to perform a much weaker version on his first try.
-As Dragon Ball Z would later show, Sayians (and most other alien beings, it would seem) are able to use Ki attacks practically as second nature.
-So when Goku first used the attack, he was acting on his natural Sayian instincts, allowing him to perform it with no prior training, unlike everyone else (sans Tien who has some sort of copying ability), who took months or years to be able to use the attack effectively.
+As Dragon Ball Z would later show, Saiyans (and most other alien beings, it would seem) are able to use Ki attacks practically as second nature.
+So when Goku first used the attack, he was acting on his natural Saiyan instincts, allowing him to perform it with no prior training, unlike everyone else (sans Tien who has some sort of copying ability), who took months or years to be able to use the attack effectively.
 The human students were practically prodigies, but for Goku it was simple instinct.

 Word of God says Tien is alien which helps further prove this theory.